Working with the Community

 Jawun Regional Director, Inner Sydney> Read more

-Fergus Davis will be joining Jawun as the Regional Director – Inner Sydney from September to December 2017.
+Fergus Davis joined Jawun as the Regional Director of Inner Sydney in 2017.

-Fergus completed a Jawun secondment previously in the West Kimberly region in late 2014, supporting the Kimberly Land Council to develop a leadership training program.
+Fergus completed a Jawun secondment previously in the West Kimberley region in late 2014, supporting the Kimberley Land Council to develop a leadership training program.

-With a career in project management across construction, engineering and business transformation projects, Fergus is looking forward to bringing his experience in stakeholder engagement, developing requirements and delivering results to the Regional Director role.
+With a career in project management across construction, engineering and business transformation projects, Fergus brings experience in stakeholder engagement, developing requirements and delivering results to the Regional Director role.

 Fergus has a passion for people development and the mentoring of others to help them be successful and achieve their best.
 This has included involvement in an engineering Indigenous internship program and after school tutoring for Indigenous high school students.